Continuity in a parameter of solutions to boundary-value problems in Sobolev spaces: Proofs of main results

 \section{Proofs of main results}

 \begin{proof}[Proof of Theorem \ref{nep v}]

-Let us prove \emph{the necessity} in Theorem \ref{nep v}.
+Let us prove \emph{the necessity}.
 Suppose that the boundary-value problem \eqref{bound_z1}, \eqref{bound_z2} satisfies Definition \ref{defin_vp}.
 Then the problem obviously satisfies Condition~(0).
 It remains to prove that the problem satisfies Limit Conditions (I) and~(II).
 We divide our proof into three steps.

 \emph{Step 1.} Let us prove that the problem \eqref{bound_z1}, \eqref{bound_z2} satisfies Limit Condition \textup{(I)}.
-To this end, we canonically reduce this system to a certain system of the first order differential equations (see, e.g., \cite{Cartan1971}).
+For this purpose, we canonically reduce this system to a certain system of the first order differential equations (see, e.g., \cite{Cartan1971}).
 We put